-Indie+Design takes its name from the concept of “social media bomb (smb)” (see below to find out more how a smb works).
-This smb or “bomb” focuses on fashion and feminist issues in the plus size world.
+Indie+Design is an online Plus Size magazine focusing on fashion and feminist issues and highlighting independent designers in the plus size world.
 We know that plus size women are under-represented in the media, fashion and journalism world.
-IndieBomb aims to address that.

 - We want to highlight up and coming voices in the journalism and blogging community with investigative Articles and Think Pieces.